 Our program is able to accept a variety of funding sources to pay for a patient’s treatment.
-Many of our patients have Medicare coverage; that is a federal program that will cover services anywhere in the country.
 Medicaid is specific to the patient’s home state and may not pay for care in Minnesota.
 Clients from other states who have Medicaid and not Medicare will need to receive prior approval from their state’s Medicaid office.

 Listed below are some suggestions for you to use when advocating for Medicaid to pay for our treatment center.

 1. Contact your state’s Medicaid office and determine the appropriate office or personnel to speak with regarding this matter.
 The local Service for Deaf and Hard of Hearing offices may also be a helpful resource when advocating for services.

 2. Determine Medicaid’s willingness to pay for Substance Use Disorder (SUD) treatment for you.
 In some instances Medicaid is unwilling to pay for any SUD treatment.
 If you are from out of state, and Medicaid is unwilling to pay for the enhanced program, you can ask them if they would be willing to consider a ‘single case agreement”.
 If they are, contact the Admission Counselor email@example.com 612-273-4459 and request that authorization be obtained so that the single case agreement process be started.
 If you need additional assistance, contact firstname.lastname@example.org.
 Her VP is 651-964-1427.

 3. Determine the availability of treatment centers in your state accessible to Deaf and Hard of Hearing people.
 If no such program exists you may discuss with the Medicaid personnel the importance of an accessible treatment center and any ADA issues that may apply.